mohsinht/site/pages/posts/what-the-f-is-cqrs.md

 ### Example command

-Lets take an example from tic-tac-toe again, assume you you need to make a turn:
+Lets take an example from tic-tac-toe again, assume you you need to add an 'O' at second column in third row:

 – | – | –&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;– | – | –
 – | o | –&nbsp;&nbsp;->&nbsp;&nbsp;– | o | –